 - Bleeding may be more

-- The surgical incision (scar) may be more
+- Surgical incision (scar) may be larger

-- Wound healing may take longer
+- Wound healing may take a longer time

 - It may take longer for patients to start their normal lives

 - It is an advantage that it is lower in cost compared to robotic and laparoscopic surgeries.